a-repko/trento-testing/README.md

 - command "make" will compile all

 mtrx_test.c: diagonalization of a random matrix with LAPACK routine dsyevr
+- compilation on Mac needs addition of "-llapack" in makefile

 sho.c: implementation of spherical harmonic oscillator wavefunctions